mjbeauregard/CarND-BehavioralCloning/README.md

 The training process was way too slow to perform on a laptop cpu so I opted to leverage an AWS g2.8xlarge instance to speed up the iterative process.
 Due to difficulties with creating quality training data, I ended up entirely relying on the Udacity sample training data that was provided.

 Using simple augmentation the generator produces 6 samples (3 camera angles x 2 random flip) per recorded training sample.
-I reserved 20% of the data for validation, though this is probably overkill since validaiton accuracy was not very indicative of how well the network would actually perfom in the simulator.
-Nonetheless, the loss would always settle down within the alotted 10 epochs.
+I reserved 20% of the data for validation, though this is probably overkill since validation accuracy was not very indicative of how well the network would actually perfom in the simulator.
+Nonetheless, the loss would always settle down within the about 23 epochs.
 The model was trained using the "adam" optimizer using "mse" to calculate loss.

 ## Results

 It was difficult to get the car to successfully drive all the way around the test track until the input images were drastically scaled down.
 As mentioned, many iterations of different network layers were attempted (more/different conv layers as well as dropout and batch normalization) but generally made little improvement and often worse perforance.

+The initial results without dropout looked more impressive when tested only on the first track.
+The steering was smooth and navigated the track perfectly.
+However, the second track caused the car to hit a wall within a few seconds.
+After adding dropout, the car was slightly erractic caused by over steering, but to my surprise was able to navigate both tracks perfectly.
+It is apparent that dropout did indeed reduce overfitting and resulted in a better generalized model.